cabforum/code-signing/docs/CSBR.md

 If the Subordinate CA will be used to issue Code Signing Certificates:
 * `id-kp-codeSigning` MUST be present.
+* `id-kp-timeStamping` MUST NOT be present.

 If the Subordinate CA will be used to issue Timestamp Certificates:
 * `id-kp-timeStamping` MUST be present.
+* `id-kp-codeSigning` MUST NOT be present.

+Additionally, the following EKUs MUST NOT be present:
+* `anyExtendedKeyUsage`
+* `id-kp-serverAuth`
+* `id-kp-emailProtection`

-Other values MUST NOT be present unless the CA has a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.
+Other values SHOULD NOT be present.
+If any other value is present, the CA MUST have a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.

 h. `authorityKeyIdentifier`